 ARTER-ROWLAND NATIONAL SECURITY FORUM: 2023 NATO SUMMIT

-In this presentation of the Arter-Roland National Security Forum, retired Maj.
+In this presentation of the Arter-Rowland National Security Forum, retired Maj.
 Gen. Gordon B. “Skip” Davis, Jr., a Senior Fellow at the Center for European Policy Analysis, a member of the Alphen Group and a Senior Research Fellow for the Simons Center for Ethical Leadership and Interagency Cooperation, spoke to the attendees via Zoom on Sept.
 15, 2022.
 Davis provided an overview of the 2023 NATO Summit in Vilnius, Lithuania and the road to the 2024 NATO Summit in Washington, D.C.
 The Vilnius Summit included many decisions advancing NATO defense plans, readiness, capabilities and responses to Russian aggression and other threats, including China, and challenges such as climate change.
 Read more.

 ENGAGE THE INTERAGENCY COMMUNITY